pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-regression.myst.md

 axs[4].legend();
 ```

 There are many millions of dollars on the line when making the decision to put a movie into production.
 The return on that investment is a least partially a function of the movie's popularity which is both measured and influenced by the rating scales on Rotten Tomatoes and IMDB.
 Understanding the relative popularity of different movies therefore can shift huge amounts of money through hollywood, and the implied differences seen here really do matter.
+Similar considerations follow for considering more significant rating scales which measure happiness and depression.

 +++

 # Conclusion

 In this notebook we've seen how to build ordinal regression models with PyMC and motivated the modelling exercise using the interpretation of ordinal outcomes as the discrete outcomes of a latent continuous phenomena.
 We've seen how different model specifications can generate more or less interpretable estimates of the parameters underlying the model.
 We've also compared the ordinal regression approach to a more naive regression approach on ordinal data.
 The results strongly suggest that the ordinal regression avoids some of the inferential pitfalls that occur with the naive approach.
+In addition we've shown that the flexibility of the bayesian modelling work flow can provide assurances against the risk of model misspecification making it a viable and compelling approach for the analysis of ordinal data.

 +++

 ## Authors
-- Authored by [Nathaniel Forde](https://github.com/NathanielF) in April 2023
+- Authored by [Nathaniel Forde](https://github.com/NathanielF) in May 2023

 +++